rssalwekar/rssalwekar/README.md

 I am a computer science and data science double-major at UNC Charlotte with interests in machine learning, algorithms, and systems development.
 I enjoy working on projects that are mathematically grounded and efficient in practice.

 I am currently conducting research in the UNC Charlotte Machine Learning Lab, focusing on sparse neural networks, model efficiency, and optimization.
-This includes developing differentiable pruning methods in PyTorch and NumPy and studying the computational tradeoffs involved.
+This work includes developing differentiable pruning methods in PyTorch and NumPy and studying the computational tradeoffs involved.

-Earlier, I worked on Bitcoin Lightning Network simulation where I built a Go-based payment routing simulator, incorporated probabilistic extensions of Dijkstra’s algorithm, and ran large-scale Monte Carlo evaluations using live network data.
+Earlier, I worked on Bitcoin Lightning Network simulation where I built a Go-based payment routing simulator, added probabilistic extensions to Dijkstra’s algorithm, and ran large-scale Monte Carlo evaluations using live network data.

 Outside of research, I have experience building full-stack applications, AI-powered tools, and data-driven systems through internships and personal projects.
 My technical background includes Python, Go, PyTorch, NumPy, probabilistic modeling, algorithmic design, and systems-level development.